24.3 Data Transformation and Synchronization

 Migrate Data from the Identity Vault

-After you have finished selecting the objects you want to migrate, click to begin migration.
-The migration progress will be displayed on your screen.
+After you select the objects that you want to migrate, click to start the migration.
+The migration progress gets displayed on your screen.
 If you want to stop the migration, click on the button.

 Synchronize Objects

-The synchronize operation looks for objects that have been modified and synchronizes them.
+The synchronize operation looks for objects that are modified and synchronizes them.
 Either you can select Examine all objects to start the synchronization immediately.
 Alternatively, you can set a date/time to start the synchronization.

 Tracing DirXML Script